Our rating(3.4/5)

 There is no monthly rental fee or monthly minimum service charge, only a pay-as-you-go rate of 1.75% for all card transactions, even if an international card is used.
 American Express can only be accepted with a contract directly from Amex.

-There is no requirement to pay for PCI-DSS compliance for the mPOS service – a monthly PCI-DSS fee only applies for the above card machines that are rented.
+There is no requirement to pay for PCI-DSS compliance for the mPOS service.
+A monthly PCI-DSS fee only applies for the above card machines that are rented.

 Remote and online payments